everett96/i3-configs/README.md

 # i3-configs
-Various configuration files for i3 and i3blocks intended for Arch Linux systems.
+Configuration files and scripts for i3 and i3blocks intended for Arch Linux systems.
 Scripts were designed with low power usage as a priority.
 The appearance adheres to the [Dracula](https://github.com/dracula/dracula-theme) color palette.
-I am not responsible for any consequences resulting from installing/running any of the packages or files listed/contained in this repository.

 ![Screenshot](result.png)